-Actual occupancy of the Authority's residence halls for the fall 2017 semester was 97.1% of design capacity despite adding over 7,000 new beds since fall 2001.
+Actual occupancy of the Authority's residence halls for the fall 2019 semester was 91.0% of design capacity, after having added over 6,337 new beds since fall 2003.
 The predictable schedule, quality and funding of facility improvement projects reduces the likelihood of substantial unanticipated project requirements and their attendant inconvenience and expense.
 The revenue stream from the System Projects directly funds a system capital improvement reserve, and the revenue stream from the Campus Projects, implemented after 1999, directly funds a designated capital improvement reserve for these projects.
 For further information relating to demand for Authority residence facilities, see Appendix A - "STATE UNIVERSITIES SELECTED FINANCIAL AND STATISTICAL INFORMATION."